vtrev/stock-management/README.md

 StockMan is a simple app that helps you manage your inventory by displaying stock levels, add items and remove items from the system.
 ## How to run

-Download source and run index.html
+1. Setup TypeScript using instructions from : https://www.typescriptlang.org/download

+2. Download source, run tsc to envoke the TypeScript compiler.

+3. Open index.html file on browser to use the webpage.

 NB: Internet connection is needed to fetch some files from a cdn.